Ris-code/Video_player_backend_database/README.md

 - Create a .env file
 - Get the connection string from your localhost mongoDB or cloud hosted mongoDB
 - In the .env file store it in a variable name ```Connection_string```
+- Now from the profile section of our application you can upload this [test video data](video_search_engine/api/test) from upload json option